 After they have cooled, transfer them to a freezer bag.
 Use parchment paper to separate the layers and freeze for up to 3 months.
 If you are using frozen cookie dough, when ready, place cookies on a baking sheet and add a few more minutes to the baking time.

 Sugar cookies are best for decorating and cutting shapes because the dough is much sturdier.
-Shortbread cookies have a more crumbly texture but are still tender.
-There is also more butter to flour (ratio) in shortbread cookies compared to sugar.
+Shortbread cookies have a crumblier texture but are still tender.
+There is also a greater butter to flour (ratio) in shortbread cookies compared to sugar.
+Shortbread cookies are often made with just flour, butter, and sugar versus sugar cookies, which also have eggs and leavening ingredients that give them a softer, chewier texture.

 Amish sugar cookies are considered a vintage recipe since they debuted in an Amish cookbook during the 1700s.